How to Hold Your Baby's Hands When Learning to Walk

 Baby seats don't teach sitting skills.
 Babies develop sitting through tummy time and floor practice.
 It's normal for babies to balance in placed sitting before they can get into sitting on their own.
 Baby seats can be convenient positioning tools but are optional.
 Prioritize tummy time and floor practice as the foundation for sitting development.

-Toy Placement for Rolling From Back to Tummy
+How Toy Placement Encourages Rolling from Back to Tummy